migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 On-going: One tweet + two replies per day, 365/7 all the time.

-2 week deliverables: Post partnerships, ecosystem news, industry news.
-Deliver mocks and guides for Portfolio and ONE Resume.
+2 week deliverables: Post partnerships, ecosystem news, community spaces, and product demos of ONE Resume/partnership products (1 tweet, 2 replies daily).
+Deliver iterations on ONE Resume and ONE Portfolio.

 ----